XavierMerinoM/Machine_Learning/1-Temperature_Prediction/README.md

 # Temperature Prediction

 This project leverages historical temperature data to predict future temperatures using Linear Regression.
 It aims to provide insights for climate analysis and decision-making in various sectors.
+This version uses raw functions and scikit-learn to perform the predictions.

+## Algorithms

+**Prediction**
+- Simple Linear Regression
+- Stochastic Gradient Descent
+**Fine-tuning**
+- Gradient Descent
+**Evaluation**
+- Mean Squared Error

 ## Project Structure